 How do you create a lessons learned document?

-To create a thorough lessons learned document, you need a lessons learned template. monday.com draws on years of collective workplace solutions experience to create a robust lessons learned template.
+To create a thorough lessons learned document, you need a lessons learned template. monday.com draws on years of collective workplace solutions experience to create a powerful lessons learned template.
 We make it simple to assess task success by guiding you through the pros, cons, and suggestions for every aspect of a completed project.

 What do you write in lessons learned?